 However, I have since learned a lot from my experience and I am here to show you a better way of handling not having friends in college.

-From my experience, not having friends in college is never an isolated problem.
-In most cases, it is tied to other dysfunctions in life.
+From my experience, having no friends in college is never an isolated problem; it is often tied to other dysfunctions in life.